amd/ZenDNN-pytorch-plugin/README.md

 - Matmul ops
 - Custom Fusion ops

-### 1.2.2. _zentorch_ backend
+### 1.2.2.
+The _zentorch_ custom backend to torch.compile
-`torch.compile` provides the support for custom backends.
-By leveraging this we have registered our custom _zentorch_ backend. `torch.compile` with _zentorch_ as backend enables us to intergate CPU related optimizations through `optimize` after the AOTAutograd.  `optimize` is a Python function that acts as an interface to leverage CPU related optimizations of the _zentorch_.
-It takes in the FX based graph in ATen IR and adds on all optimizations of ZenDNN and produces FX based graph as output.
+We have registered a custom backend to torch.compile called _zentorch_.
+This backend integrates ZenDNN optimizations after AOTAutograd through a function called optimize.
+This function operates on the FX based graph at the ATEN IR to produce an optimized FX based graph as the output.

 ### 1.2.3.
 Build System